contextprotocol/sdk/README.md

 ## 🌐 Working with Domains
+Domains represent verified and curated entities, such as companies, projects, or individuals.

 ### Fetch Domain Information
 Fetch details of a specific domain or the default domain associated with your API key: